-At the regional Shaolin Kungfu course in Frankfurt in June 2008, Grandmaster Wong shared some secrets of how to handle Boxers and Kick-Boxers in combat.
+At the regional Shaolin Kungfu course in Frankfurt in June 2008, some secrets of how to handle Boxers and Kick-Boxers in combat are explained.
 The kungfu techniques chosen are simple, and are quite easy to learn.
 If you practice them well for a few months, you can develop the necessary skills to apply these kungfu techniques in sparring.
 Today, almost irrespective of what styles of kungfu or other martial arts they practice, many people inevitably bounce about like Boxers or Kick-Boxers when they spar.
 Hence, if you can apply these simple kungfu techniques skillfully, you can find yourself effective in handling many sparring partners, and most significant of all, you may derive the satisfaction of

 Please note that the kungfu techniques chosen here are not of a high-level.
 They are basic kungfu techniques any kungfu practitioners should know.
 Later when you are skillful, if you use more sophisticated techniques like kicks and throws, your opponents will find it more difficult to spar against you.